 - YOMIOP (trajectory features which have not yet been updated according to the new design).
 Some of these variables are in namelist NAMTRAJP. - YOPHNC: LETRAJP and LETRAJPT.
 Some of these variables are in namelist NAMTRAJP. - YOMSIMPHL (simplified MF physics).
 In particular LTRAJPS, LTRAJPST, LPROCLDTL.
-Some of these variables are in namelist NAMSIMPHL. - YOMTRAJ (buffer TRAJEC and variables to control trajectory).
-Some of these variables are in namelist NAMVAR.
-Some variables linked with timestep and resolution are currently in NAMDYN. - YOMVWRK and NAMVWRK: NTRSLTYPE - YOMGMV (trajectory for GMV grid-point arrays). - YOMGFL (trajectory for GFL grid-point arrays). - YOMSP5 (trajectory for spectral arrays).
+Some of these variables are in namelist NAMSIMPHL. - YOMTRAJ (buffer TRAJEC and variables to control trajectory). - Some of these variables are in namelist NAMVAR. - Some variables linked with timestep are in NAMRIP. - Some variables linked with resolution are in NAMDIM_TRAJ. - At METEO-FRANCE only LTRAJGP=T works. - YOMVWRK and NAMVWRK: NTRSLTYPE - YOMGMV (trajectory for GMV grid-point arrays). - YOMGFL (trajectory for GFL grid-point arrays). - YOMSP5 (trajectory for spectral arrays).